uakfdotb/ghostpp/readme.txt

 It contains many enhancements and fixes that were not present in the original GHost.
 You can compile and run GHost++ on Windows or Linux with this release although the code should be mostly portable to other operating systems such as OS X with only very minor changes.
 Since it is written in native code you do not need to install the .NET framework on Windows or Mono on Linux.
+The official GHost++ forums are currently located at http://forum.codelain.com The official GHost++ SVN repository is current located at http://code.google.com/p/ghostplusplus/

 =============
 Configuration